atayebali/social_stream/README.md

 # Socialkit

-Is a toolkit that filters data from social services and publishes them only pusher.
+Is a toolkit that filters data from social services and publishes them to Volt for real time processing.
+Dev real time endpoint is hard coded at localhost:3000 (will be configurable soon).

 ## Installation